mpv-player/mpv/DOCS/man/en/vo.rst

         Positive non-zero values select the target bit depth.
 Default: 0.

         \-1
-            Disable any dithering done by mplayer.
+            Disable any dithering done by mpv.
         0
             Automatic selection.
 If output bit depth can't be detected, 8 bits per component are assumed.